 If you are negotiating a settlement and the other party is not making you an offer that covers your actual or projected loss you may consider formal legal proceedings.

-But, you may want to consider the cost of running the proceedings against the likely financial gain.
+But, you may also want to consider the cost of running the proceedings versus the likely financial gain.

 So, this means, you are running a cost-benefit analysis to see if its worth legal proceedings or not.